simmi30/lnd1/docs/recovery.md

      addresses that we were able to reach the peer at.
 During the process, we'll also insert the edge for that channel (only in the outgoing direction) into the database as well.
-  3. lnd will then start up, and as usual attempt to establish connections to all peers that we have channels open with.
-If `lnd` is already running, then a new persistent connection attempt will be initiated.
+  3. broln will then start up, and as usual attempt to establish connections to all peers that we have channels open with.
+If `broln` is already running, then a new persistent connection attempt will be initiated.
   4. Once we connect with a peer, we'll then initiate the DLP protocol.
 The remote peer will discover that we've lost data, and then immediately force